MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 ### About Joseph Bologne Chevalier de Saint-Georges

 Joseph Bologne (1745-1799) was a champion fencer and a virtuoso violinist and conductor. **He is the first classical composer of African ancestry.** His music and talent were so prodigious that he took Paris by storm.
 Even though his father was a mere planter in the French colony of Guadeloupe and his mother was a slave, Chevalier de Saint-Georges reached the highest levels of the society of the time.
 He even became close to Queen Marie-Antoinette and to the Prince of Wales.
-This [video](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi8s8j1wIX0AhUNac0KHd-PD6wQtwJ6BAgGEAM&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DP4eKVZPXsac&usg=AOvVaw1wdx_byv5Yk_LDwIf_QKrv) in French with subtitles is a nice short introduction to his life.

 If you have been following me for a little while, you know that I have a profound love for his music.